swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/02-StopIntsnace.md

 3. Choose **EC2** to open the **EC2 Dashboard**.

-4. In the left Navigation pane, Click on **Instances** under the **Instances** section to view all the Intsnces that are Running, Stopped and Terminated.
+4. In the left Navigation pane, Click on **Instances** under the **Instances** section to view all the Instances that are Running, Stopped and Terminated.

 5. Select your Instance.